harri121/sticky-texture/README.md

 ## License

-Sticky-Texture is available under the MIT license.
+Sticky-Texture is available under the BSD license.
 See the LICENSE file for more info.